radubr/barber-brian/README.md

-# barber-brian
+# Barber Brian
-A project to showcase my latest skills: uses bootstrap, AI and undraw design by me (RaduBraniscan.com)
+A project to showcase my latest skills: uses bootstrap, AI and undraw design & code by RaduBraniscan.com

 Software used:
-Visual Studio Code on a PC
+Visual Studio Code on a Windows machine
 Git